cfgauss/r-novice-gapminder/_extras/guide.md

 *** ADVANCED CHALLENGE *** - can skip if running out of time.

----
-layout: break
-title: "Coffee Break"
+# "Coffee Break" - 15 min

-break: 15
----
----
-title: Creating Publication-Quality Graphics
+# Creating Publication-Quality Graphics - 1 hour and 15 min
-teaching: 50
-exercises: 25
----

 Plotting our data is one of the best ways to